Wendelllllll/DSC-202-Amazon/README.md

 !!!
 You need to repalce your PostgreSQL/Neo4j connection username and password with your own !!!

-Run the first two cells to check if your databases is connected successfully, you can test the recommendation system with the final simple UI with any word input or ASIN.
+Run the first two cells to check if your databases is connected successfully, you can test the recommendation system using the last cell's UI with any word or ASIN input.